Magnetic, transport and topological properties of Co-based shandite thin films: Results and discussions

-In contrast, $\sigma_{\rm H}$ does not show systematic changes in the S-end cases, as shown in Figs.~\ref{fig:S_end}a-c: $\sigma_{\rm H}/(e^2/h) \simeq -0.34$, $0.00$ and $-2.71$ for the monolayer, bilayer and trilayer, respectively.
+In contrast, $\sigma_{\rm H}$ does not show systematic changes in the S-end cases, as shown in Fig.~\ref{fig:S_end}d, h and l: $\sigma_{\rm H}/(e^2/h) \simeq -0.34$, $0.00$ and $-2.71$ for the monolayer, bilayer and trilayer, respectively.
 The absence of the AHE in the bilayer case is due to the cancellation of the Berry curvature by the band degeneracy discussed above, and the negative values of $\sigma_{\rm H}$ for the monolayer and trilayer originate from the different band topology from the Sn-end series.
-Note that in the monolayer case, $\sigma_{\rm H}$ is largely different from that of the previous study~\cite{Muechler} because of the structural optimization.
+Note that in the monolayer case, $\sigma_{\rm H}$ is largely different from that of the previous study~\cite{Muechler} because of the structural optimisation.

 We also compute the anomalous Nernst conductivity $\alpha_{\rm N}$ for both series of the films.
-According to the generalized Mott formula~\cite{XYFN,Yanagi}, $\alpha_{\rm N}$ is related with the energy derivative of $\sigma_{\rm H}$.
-This holds for our results, as plotted in the rightmost panels in Figs.~\ref{fig:Sn_end}a-c and \ref{fig:S_end}a-c.
-In the Sn-end series, $\alpha_{\rm N}$ is almost zero at the Fermi level for the monolayer because of the quantization of $\sigma_{\rm H}$, while it takes a negative value for the bilayer and trilayer cases corresponding to the positive derivative of $\sigma_{\rm H}$.
-Interestingly, $\alpha_{\rm N}$ takes a large negative value for the bilayer since the Fermi level is on the verge of the plateau like feature of $\sigma_{\rm H}$ where $\sigma_{\rm H}$ increases rapidly.
+According to the generalised Mott formula $\alpha_{\rm N} = -\frac{k_{\rm B}}{e} \int d\ve s(\ve) \frac{\partial \sigma_{\rm H}(\ve)}{\partial \ve}$~\cite{XYFN,Yanagi}, $\alpha_{\rm N}$ is related with the energy derivative of $\sigma_{\rm H}$.
+This holds for our results, as plotted in Fig.~\ref{fig:Sn_end}d, h, l, p and Fig.~\ref{fig:S_end}d, h, l.
+In the Sn-end series, $\alpha_{\rm N}$ is almost zero at the Fermi level for the monolayer because of the quantisation of $\sigma_{\rm H}$, while it takes a negative value for the bilayer and trilayer cases corresponding to the positive derivative of $\sigma_{\rm H}$.
+Interestingly, $\alpha_{\rm N}$ takes a large negative value for the bilayer since the Fermi level is on the verge of the plateau-like feature of $\sigma_{\rm H}$ where $\sigma_{\rm H}$ increases rapidly.
 Since $\alpha_{\rm N}$ is positive in the bulk, our results suggest a sign change while increasing the number of Co layers, in contrast to $\sigma_{\rm H}$.
 Meanwhile, in the S-end cases, $\alpha_{\rm N}$ vanishes for the bilayer, while it takes small negative values for the monolayer and trilayer.
-The layer number dependences for both cases are summarized in Fig.~\ref{fig:summary}b.
+The layer number dependences for both cases are summarised in Fig.~\ref{fig:summary}b.